JosephEoff/Bigfoot/README.md

 [More details of the background and development of Bigfoot can be found in this series of posts on my blog.](https://josepheoff.github.io/posts/motorcontrol-toc)

-Here's Bigfoot and the Adler working through eight, two, and four layers of fake leather while maintaining a steady speed:
+Here's Bigfoot and the Adler working through eight, then two, then four layers of fake leather while maintaining a steady speed:

 https://github.com/JosephEoff/Bigfoot/assets/13119635/e1ab42f6-7f08-4af5-ab49-b018099e2578